 Jacquie James (Database administrator)

 Farmer Advisory Panel

 The Farmer Advisory Panel was established in late 2016.
-The panel consists of 7 farmers, who are passionate about dairy cattle genetics and breeding.
-The purpose of this panel is:
+The panel consists of nine farmers, who are passionate about dairy cattle genetics and breeding.
+The purpose of this panel is to:

 - Assist the NZAEL Board and Management with setting priorities for trait breeding value and economic value enhancement and development from a practical, farmer-based perspective

 - Practically and critically evaluate and provide comment on research outcomes before implementation into the animal evaluation system.

 - Discuss and provide recommendations related to user and usability matters to the NZAEL Management and Board

 - Provide a forum for greater interaction between end users, NZAEL staff, geneticists, and board members.